A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

-The averaging has been performed from the equilibrium state $B$ with the probability $P_{i}(B)$ on the entire extension in phase of the system. $\Delta_{i} S_{i} = Q'_{i}/T$ is the total entropy production produced on a random draw in a series of step 1 + step 2.
+The averaging has been performed from the equilibrium state $B$ with the probability $P_{i}(B)$ on the entire phase space of the system. $\Delta_{i} S = Q'/T$ is the total entropy production on a stochastic process of step 1 + step 2.
 In the general case (unlike in our specific two-step transformation of step 1 followed by step 2) the parameters $\lambda$ and $\xi$ evolve simultaneously in disturbing the distribution of the energy levels at equilibrium.
-Nevertheless, both nonequilibrium relations remain valid since $\lambda$ and $\xi$ are independent variables.
+This is because $\lambda$ and $\xi$ are independent state variables, even though the transformation is induced by a variation in $\lambda$ from the oustside (see Appendix B).
+Nevertheless, both nonequilibrium relations remain valid, since the process connects the same two equilibrium states.
 The nonequilibrium relations~(\ref{eq:jarzynski}) and~(\ref{eq:dQ'5}) are therefore intrinsically linked, and the former cannot be derived without invoking the latter.
-This is a prerequisite for the system to reach the equilibrium state $\{B\}$ starting from the equilibrium state $\{A\}$ after having evolved over the full extention in phase according to the equations of motion.
-The distributions of work and uncompensated heat are thus completely entangled.
+This is a prerequisite for the system to reach the equilibrium state $\{B\}$ starting from the equilibrium state $\{A\}$ after having evolved over the full phase space according to the equations of motion.
+The fluctuations of work and uncompensated heat are thus completely entangled.
 Their connection can be further highlighted as follows.
 From equalities~(\ref{eq:lambda}) and~(\ref{eq:ksi}), we identify the fluctuations of work and uncompensated heat along a path: